> projects / 2026 / caz / Projects / Participants

 Indigenous habitation, over prolonged periods of time, is also understood as a sustainable model from which to gauge current transformations in the region.
 The effects of climate change in Ponsonby can be observed in real-time through precipitation patterns and vegetation as well as the rapid growth in maritime logistics and expanding Antarctic route linked with the politics and economics of the thawing polar region.
 This increasing global pressure threatens the fragile local heritage and its uniquely rich sub-Antarctic oceanic ecosystem.
 Ancient forests, lichen cultures, peat- and wetlands, rivers, and marine habitats and migration channels become increasingly vulnerable in a geopolitical zone that has long been shaped by territorial disputes that ignores this ecological fragility.

-Non-invasive analysis of heritage sites
+Non-invasive analysis of landscape

 Wulaia as a nomadic “megalopolis”

 The project conceives of Wulaia not only as a zone of transit, but also as a zone of social aggregation–anomadic “megalopolis”, a center of complex activity where knowledge, remains, and cultural practices from different epochs overlap.
 It is understood as a center of complex activity where knowledge, material remains, and cultural practices from different epochs converge.
-The results will include archaeological and environmental records integrated into interactive maps, open databases, and accessible educational resources co-created with the Yagán Community and the Yagán Usi Territorial Museum.

 Two dimensions: science and digital art in co-creation

 This research consists of two complementary dimensions.
-On the one hand, a scientific line that, through alternative, collective, and non-invasive methodologies, seeks to rewrite the forms of sub-Antarctic settlement within the broader human project.
+On the one hand, a scientific line that, through alternative, collective, and non-invasive methodologies, fokus on the forms of sub-Antarctic settlement within the broader human project.
 On the other, an artistic dimension that employs digital tools to layer and visualize cartographic data, generating devices for critical analysis and cultural mediation.
 This second aspect is oriented toward processes of artistic-scientific and community co-creation, fostering knowledge exchange and the development of open resources and platforms that transcend the academic sphere to engage with diverse audiences in the international arena.

 Cultural Agglomeration Zone: heritage and Antarctic future